Fatumayattani/soma_vault/README.md

 1. **User Input**:
    - Teachers, students, or educators input their educational requirements (e.g., grade level, topic, specific curriculum).
 2. **AI-Powered Content Generation**:
    - The **Prompt API** processes the input and generates tailored educational content, such as lesson summaries, quizzes, and study aids.
+3. **Accessing Content**:
+   - The generated content is then displayed directly within the extension's interface for easy viewing and use.